Ziinc/yunokit/web/docs/intro.md

 title: Introduction
 ---

-Supacontent is the a content-centric feature framework for Supabase apps.
-Each feature is pluggable and integrates with any existing Supabase project.
+Supacontent is the a framework for Supabase-backed apps **for shipping content features fast**.
+Each core feature is optional can plug into your frontend and integrates seamlessly into existing Supabase project.

-Supacontent ships with an npm package that provides a cli for working with the framework.
+Supacontent ships with a CLI for handling migrations, as well as a React component library.

 ### Why?

-**Integration into existing supabase projects**.
-Existing features and apps can directly query data through the same familiar Supabase client interface.
+**Integrate into existing Supabase projects**.
+Existing features and apps can directly query and join on data through the same familiar Supabase client.

-**No more re-inventing the wheel for eacn new project**.
-Focus on the value-added feature buildling, instead of boilerplate functionality.
+**Stop re-inventing the wheel for eacn new project**.
+Focus on the value-added feature building, instead of re-creating boilerplate functionality.

 **Migrations are automatically handled**.
-Spend your development hours on your UI instead of database/api wrangling.
+Spend your development hours on your UI instead of database and api wrangling.

+**Out-of-the-box components**.
+UI?
+No problem.
+Integrate and ship our features as fast as a copy-paste.

 ### Getting Started